alexnathanson/solar-protocol/docs/developing.md

 2. Setup solar-protocol

-All commands are kept in the `solar-protocol` so everyone can stay up-to-date with installing, debugging, and developing the protocol.
+All commands are kept in the `solar` commandline script so everyone can stay up-to-date with installing, debugging, and developing the protocol.

 Install git.
 For example, on linux: